Teignmouth: Roads

-The town lies at the junction of the A379 coast road, the A381 road to Newton Abbot, and the B3192 which climbs up to the A380 on Haldon and hence on to the M5 19 km away.
+The town lies at the junction of the A379 coast road, the A381 to Newton Abbot and the B3192.
+The latter climbs up to join the A380, near Ashcombe, and hence on to the M5 motorway 12 mi away.

 A road bridge links the town to Shaldon.

 Ferry

 Teignmouth is also linked to Shaldon by a passenger ferry at the river mouth.